TASEmulators/psxjin/psxjin/Docs/Readme.txt

 5) Credits
    -------

-PCSX is the work of the following people:
+PSXjin is the work of the following people:

 main coder:
  Linuzappz   , e-mail: linuzappz@pcsx.net